 What Does Violet Mean?

 The word “violet” is a derivative of the Old French word, “violet” or “violet.”
-Its scientific name, Viola, refers to a large genus of flowering plants in the violet family, Violaceae.
+Its scientific name, genus Viola, refers to a large genus of flowering plants in the violet family, Violaceae.
 The violets group encompasses dog violets, sweet violets and wild pansies.
 These beautiful flowers can be found all over the world, but most are in the Northern Hemisphere.
 Violets are also often mistaken for African violets from East Africa.
 The violet is the state flower of Illinois, New Jersey, Wisconsin, and Rhode Island and can be used as edible decorations.

 What Does a Violet Symbolize?

-However, violets have other meanings, too.
+However, the violet plant has other meanings, too.
 They can symbolize honesty, protection, dreams, healing, remembrance, determination, and even the idea of setting goals.
 In the middle ages, monks called these violet plants ‘the herb of the trinity’ due to their three distinct colors of purple, yellow and green.

 The color violet is reminiscent of the Sahasrara, a crown chakra whose energy focuses on matters of enlightenment and awareness, too.

 Therefore, purple violet flowers with their stunning violet hues can also be associated with growth, expansion, and peace.
 They are often viewed as symbols of mental clarity.
 They are also the birth flower of February.

 What is the Cultural Significance of a Violet?